udacity/create-your-own-adventure/english/marshmallow.md

 Oh so many decisions - what will you do??

+I used to be adventurous like all of you out there, but then I took an [arrow in the knee](arrow/arrow.md).

 In the end you will realize that it [doesn't really matter] (https://goo.gl/1fd4wU).
 The path you choose is as good as any.